oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 For years I've been part of the trend of making git the single source of truth for an application.
 Not only the application code lives in the repo, but also configuration files for infrastructure.
 Additionally, deployments are automated and depend on pushing to git branches instead of a manual process.
-Turns out this is called "GitOps" and this talk was a great introduction to the topic.
+It turns out this is called "GitOps" and this talk was a great introduction to the topic.
 What was new to me was the idea of deploy targets *polling* the repo to detect if they have new changes to deploy, instead of the repo *pushing* changes to the